 Due to the prevalence of winter weather and storm conditions that primarily affect aboveground infrastructure, projects such as aerial fiber or others utilizing this type of infrastructure may be subject to additional scrutiny on mitigation of weather and climate-related hazards.
+ISPs are already well prepared to handle these hazards due to the prevalence of these conditions across the state.
 These projects may additionally be required to take similar steps as projects in areas subject to the initial hazard screening to mitigate the risks these conditions pose.